tet-ai/alex/README.md

 # Alex: Practice Chatbot for Tet.ai

+## Introduction

-Alex is a first attempt to create a patient chatbot, allowing medical students - and other would-be doctors - to practice patient-doctor interactions and their diagnostic skills.
+Alex is a prototype patient chatbot, allowing medical students - and other would-be doctors - to practice patient-doctor interactions and their diagnostic skills.

 There are two main parts: the dialogue model and the NLU model.
 The NLU model can take natural language and convert it into structured data that a computer can understand.
 The dialogue model takes this structured data and chooses a suitable reply to it.